AntociM/budgy/README.md

 # Testing

 The HTML and CSS code were tested using [W3C HTML Validator](https://validator.w3.org/), respectively [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
 JavaScript code was tested using [JSHint](https://jshint.com/).
-A few bugs have been found during the development process which were corrected.
+A few bugs have been found during the development process, which were corrected.

 ## HTML result
 ![](assets/images/html-verification.jpg)